Geomega Resources (CVE:GMA) Trading Up 23.5% – What’s Next?

-Geomega Resources Inc. (CVE:GMA – Get Free Report)’s share price rose 23.5% during mid-day trading on Tuesday .
-The company traded as high as C$0.11 and last traded at C$0.11.
-Approximately 329,284 shares traded hands during trading, an increase of 480% from the average daily volume of 56,766 shares.
+Shares of Geomega Resources Inc. (CVE:GMA – Get Free Report) rose 23.5% during trading on Tuesday .
+The stock traded as high as C$0.11 and last traded at C$0.11.
+Approximately 329,284 shares changed hands during trading, an increase of 480% from the average daily volume of 56,766 shares.
 The stock had previously closed at C$0.09.

 About Geomega Resources